 One of the most widespread facts about diamonds is that they are the hardest substance known to man.
 While this statement is a little complicated, there is still much truth to it.
 This means that caring for diamonds and cleaning them is rather easy.
 It takes a lot to damage a diamond.
 Unfortunately, this is not the case for most gemstones.
 Given the softer and more vulnerable nature of some gemstones, a great deal of care is needed when cleaning these stones.
-Here is a quick rundown of how to best clean your various gemstones.
+Here is a quick rundown of how to clean gemstone jewelry.

 1. Diamonds – Depending on the metal of your diamond jewelry, diamonds can easily be cleaned in a simple solution made from ingredients that are found in most households.
 If set in solid gold, it is the simplest to deal with and requires water, soap, and sometimes ammonia as well.
 Silver jewelry demands a gentler approach but for the most part the jewelry simply needs to soak in a solution of soap and water and then should be gently brushed with a toothbrush before being dried with a dry, clean, soft cloth.